klessydra/riscv-gnu-toolchain/README.md

     ./path/to/install/bin/make_links.sh

 ## Usage
    To use the RISC-V toolchain with Klessydra instruction extension, simply add the **bin** installation directory to your PATH environment variable.
-For example, if you installed the toolchain to **/opt/riscv-klessydra**, add the following line to your **.bashrc** file:
+For example, if you installed the toolchain to **/opt/riscv-klessydra**, add the following line to your **.bashrc** file in your home directory:

     export PATH=$PATH:/opt/riscv-klessydra/bin

-Now if you want to test the toolchain, execute the commands as such in a terminal: klessydra-unknown-elf-... (e.g. klessydra-unknown-elf-gcc -c file.c -o file.o)
+Now if you want to test for example the riscv gcc compiler in the toolchain, you can execute the following command "klessydra-unknown-elf-gcc -c file.c -o file.o"